 Are Discus Fish Hard to Keep? – The Facts

-This is the most common question I receive from many aquarium enthusiasts wanting to start keeping discus.
+This is the most common question I receive from many aquarium enthusiasts who are looking for discus fish for sale and are wanting to start keeping discus.
 If I had one dollar for every time I hear that question, I would be rich!
 The short answer to this question is Not Really!
 Let us explore further.

 What Size Tank Do You Need for Discus?